1. How are the GYROTONIC® and GYROKINESIS® methods different from Pilates and Yoga?

 The main piece of equipment in Gyrotonic exercise is called the Pulley Tower, which is different to the Pilates Reformer equipment, for example.
 Juili Horvath devised the Gyrotonic sequences and its specific equipment while Joseph Pilates devised the Pilates sequences and its machine.
 Therefore, Gyrotonic uses different exercises and different focus on articulation and three-dimensional movement.

 Moreover, Gyrokinesis exercise is different from Yoga because it has two formats of it’s own set of sequences, which is not a part of any other yoga sequence.
-These two formats are done sitting in a stool, standing, and on the floor.
+These formats are done sitting, standing and on the floor.
 Both formats provide continuous movement throughout the class and are usually taught with clients in a circle or semi-circle instead of in the front of the teacher.

 2. How many sessions should I take per week?

 This largely depends on the client’s needs, current ability and fitness level.
 As it may be a new, it will take at least a few sessions to become familiar with the movements and sequences.
 I often suggest at least 1-2 sessions per week so the client can begin to improve their alignment and confidence within the sequences.

 3. When will I begin to feel and see results?